Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 ImprisonmentUp to 2 years

-Two-party consent state; recording private conversations without all parties' consent
+Two-party consent state; applies to live microphone on drone recording private conversations

 ClassificationFelony